MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web/index.md

 You can meet the policy requirements by using either of the following methods:

 - Serving the web application resources, for example, from the same WebSphere Application Server Liberty profile application server that is used in the MobileFirst Development Kit.
-- Using Node.js as a proxy to redirect application requests to the MobileFirst Server.
+- Using Node.js as a reverse proxy to redirect application requests to the MobileFirst Server.

 > Learn more in [Setting up the Web development environmnt](../../setting-up-your-development-environment/web-development-environment) tutorial